tektechnologies/Instructor-Prep/201/class-01.md

 ### Lab Setup

-1. To finish the day, go over the lab assignment and show students how to find/read the assignment.
-2. Complete the assignment as a code demo, and submit the assignment, submitted in a GitHub Gist.

-#### Move from class 13

-# What does .gitignore do?
+## What does .gitignore do?

-- You can avoid accidently commiting those file that you do not want to commit to git hub.
-Like the ds_store file that macs create and will include to push if you do not have the ingore file.
-Which will be even more important in 301.
-- You can create certain setting in VS code that are project specific.
-- look at the git ignore and show the files that you do not want to commit.
 - What questions do you have about git ignore.
 - show the link to the gitignore. link URL
-- You DO want to push the git ignore to github so that other people can get the same project settings for is needed to run the application correctly.

-# Open up the console
+## Open up the console

-- I usually open the console when I am working in javascipt so that I can see the console logs I work through some code.
+- open the console when working in javascipt so that I can see the logs from the code.
-- If I am working css I like to use a second monitor where I can see a full display and have a screen with two windows with one screen with css code and the dev tools with the elements window open to trouble shoot the present.
+- If I am working css I like to use a second monitor.
+- css code and
+- the dev tools with the elements window open to trouble shoot the present.